 A custom field is a user-defined field that stores information not otherwise provided in a contact profile.

-When creating a custom field, you can specify the format of the custom field value.
 You can add text, number, currency, convertible currency, date, and relationship custom fields.
 For example, you can add a custom date field that only accepts date values.
-Relationship custom fields only support specifying another contact as the custom field value.

 A custom field group enables you to group related custom fields together.
-The system contains six groups, which are editable by your system administrator.
 A custom field group defines the following in NexJ CRM: